ardcore/hitman/README.md

 ## Structure

-it comes in 3 parts: *hitman.js*, which is the module itself, *hasher.js*, which is a module used to assign unique colors to objects (and can be used separately or replaced by something else), and *colorutils.js* - set of helper function to convert colors between formats, required by both hitman and hasher. there's no built-in dependency system, you should load colorutils.js before everything else.
+it comes in 3 parts: *hitman.js*, which is the module itself, *hasher.js*, which is a module used to assign unique colors to objects (and can be used separately or replaced by something else), and *colorutils.js* - set of helper function to convert colors between formats, required by both hitman and hasher. they all register to the hitman's namespace.

 ## API